HOW TO WRITE A DYSTOPIAN NOVEL by Madeline Dyer

 Each week will focus on a different aspect of writing the dystopian novel, and you’ll be provided with learning materials such as lectures, excerpts, links, and more, all of which you can access in your own time within that week.
 Every week also contains an assignment where you’ll get individual feedback from Madeline, including chapter critiques.

-A private Facebook group will be set up for discussions among the students of this class, where you are welcome to discuss each week’s content with each other and form small critique groups too should you also wish to get peer feedback on your assignments too.
+A private Slack channel will be set up for discussions among the students of this class, where you are welcome to discuss each week’s content with each other and form small critique groups too should you also wish to get peer feedback on your assignments too.

 A 30-minute Zoom call is also available for each student and can be done in any week.